Where to Stay in Puerto Escondido

 How do I get to Puerto Escondido?

-Puerto Escondido is connected to Oaxaca City, Mexico City and Guadalajara by non-stop flights; flights from elsewhere usually route through Mexico City.
-The daily flights from Oaxaca on Aerotucán, or with the plane piloted by the experienced Captain Vega (+52 954 588 0062), can save a lot of time, but are small Cessna aircraft, and a 15kg luggage limit is strictly enforced on Aerotucán (“Aero Vega” is cheaper and allows a little more, but you must call the Captain by phone to confirm flights).
-Puerto Escondido Airport lies around 4km northwest of Bahía Principal.
-Take a shared taxi (around 50 pesos) to the city center.
+Puerto Escondido is connected to Oaxaca City, Mexico City, and Guadalajara by non-stop flights.
+The daily flights from Oaxaca on Aerotucán, or with Captain Vega (+52 954 588 0062), save significant time.
+These are small Cessna aircraft with a strict 15kg luggage limit.
+Puerto Escondido Airport (PXM) lies around 4km northwest of Bahía Principal.
+A shared taxi (colectivo) to the city center costs around 50 to 80 pesos.

 Can I drive to Puerto Escondido?